In this mega blog post I try to write down everything I know about how to write good code.

 Keep your feedback loop short

-It is often the case that the tests suite is slow and that tests are hard to write.
-If this is the case then something is wrong with your code.
-Code should be designed in such a way that the tests are easy to write.
+It is often the case that test suites are slow and that tests are hard to write.
+If this is the case then that probably means that there is something wrong with your design.
+Code should be designed in such a way that tests are easy to write (and fast).

 Tests should prove the correctness of your code

-Production bugs should always be turned into a new bug
+Bugs in production should always be turned into a new test

 Unit tests should be fast